Cognigy/CustomModules/docs/get-started.md

 This structure includes all required resources to **build** and **upload** the module to Cognigy.AI.
 The `README.md` is used to show the module's content in the Integration Framework and here on GitHub.
 Thus, other developers or interested usrs can get familiar with the functionality of our module.
 The entire source code of our exposed [Flow Nodes](https://docs.cognigy.com/docs/general-usage-information) is located in the `src/module.ts` file, in which the next four files (`package.json`, `package-lock.json`, `tslint.json`, `tsconfig.json`) are used to create the Javascript module and check it for mistakes.
 The two icons are required to show the module's logo in Cognigy.
 In most cases, the icons show the logo of the third-party software product which we are integrating with this module.

 **Notes:**
-- You don't need to write the module is Typescript.
-If you prefer using Javascript, remove the `tslint.json` and `tsconfig.json`.
+- You don't need to write the module is TypeScript.
+If you prefer using JavaScript, remove the `tslint.json` and `tsconfig.json`.
 - The `icon.png` needs to have the following dimensions:
     - 64x64 Pixels